 Some of the roles parents help with include food preparation or service, driving (whether airport runs or one of our corps vehicles), building props, helping move equipment for our performances, our managing our souvenirs.
 Email email@example.com if you are interested in volunteer opportunities.

 We will not turn anyone away for financial reasons, and we offer assistance to all who need it.
 We offer fundraising opportunities, scholarships, sponsorships, and other opportunities for credits to help reduce the total cost.

 The Raiders are approximately one-half the cost of other local drum corps and one-quarter the cost of a travel sports team — and we include a nearly year-round program.

 Rehearsal camps are $75 each when registering in advance.
 Virtual camps are free.

-There is a one-time registration fee of $150 for all members who continue after auditions.
+There is a one-time registration fee of $150 for all members who participate after February 1.
 We recommend attending all camps to guarantee your spot in the drum corps.
-Special consideration will be taken for members who live over 250 miles away.
-The $150 fee is waived for anyone attending only virtual camps in 2020.
+Special consideration for attendance will be taken for members who live over 250 miles away.

-Full tuition is $2,200.
+Full tuition is $2,500 as of the 2022 season.
 Discounts for multiple-year members, fundraising credits, scholarships, and sponsorship are available to reduce that fee.

 Full tuition is due within 30 days of the offer of membership or at the next camp, whichever is earlier.
 A payment plan is available with the deposit made by the schedule provided.

 All financial obligations must be paid in full by June 15 to remain in good standing.

 There is limited time to audition.
 If you have any questions, contact us here.
 We’ll be happy to help you get started with the Raiders.